Exclusive Food & Wine Tours

-Wine & Gastronomy Indulge in some of life's greatest pleasures.
-Experience the great wine and gastronomy of Spain, Portugal and France with one of our exclusive 2 to 7-day private guided tours for small groups (minimum of 4, maximum of 16) available from late March through early November.
+Wine & Gastronomy Tours Indulge in some of life's greatest pleasures.
+Experience the great wine and gastronomy of Spain, Portugal and France with one of our exclusive 2 to 7-day private guided tours for small groups (min.
+4 - max.
+16) available from late March through early November.
 Visit the Rioja, the Basque country and Navarra, the Ribera del Duero, Catalonia, old Castile, Andalucia and Galicia.
 Explore Portugal's Alentejo region, or the Douro and Minho River Valleys.
 The Irouléguy and Jurançon wine regions of the Pays Basque in southwest France await you.
 Experience the culinary creations of these regions most celebrated and innovative chefs.
 Stay in elegant boutique hotels.
 Enjoy VIP wine tasting at top wineries.

-Self-guided tours of Spain's most popular wine touring destinations are available year around.
+Spain's most popular wine touring destinations are available year around for self-guided tours.

 No adventure in Spain would be complete without a visit to Spain's oldest and best known wine region, considered the "benchmark" of Spanish winemaking.
 Stunningly beautiful year around, the Rioja is an ancient region dating from the Neolithic era, where you'll find atmospheric fortress towns on a hill, some with their medieval wall still intact and filled with Noble homes displaying their heraldic shields.
 There are enormous Gothic churches, each with its own amazing, ornately gilded Baroque altarpiece, but seldom seen by the visitor as these churches are kept tightly shut other that for mass.
 Ancient burial markers (dólmenes) lie scattered about in the fields, intermixed with the wineries; boutique, large and industrial.
 You'll also find a number of charming family run country inns and luxury hotels, and superb Riojan and Basque cuisine.